Skip to main content

 info

-Before you start writing code for your Evershop module, we recommend reading EverShop’s module overview documentation to understand the basic of EverShop module.
+Before you start writing code for your EverShop extension, we recommend reading the EverShop Module Overview documentation to understand the basics of EverShop's modular architecture.

-Let's assume that you have already installed EverShop and you have a running project.
-If you haven't installed EverShop yet, please check this document for the installation guide.
+This guide assumes you have already installed EverShop and have a running project.
+If you haven't installed EverShop yet, please refer to our installation guide.

 Let's start!

-To enable the NPM workspace feature, you need to add the following lines to your package.json file in your EverShop project:
+To enable NPM workspaces for your extensions, add the following configuration to the package.json file in your EverShop project root:

 package.json